 Disposing of Loft Insulation

-If you don’t want to do it, you can have the professionals who help you remove the insulation deal with it for an extra cost.
+If you don’t want to do it yourself, you can hire a professional to help you remove the insulation for a little bit of extra money.

 Q: How thick should loft insulation be?

-A: The recommended depth for loft insulation is between 250 and 270mm.
-Therefore, you should check to ensure that you buy enough material to achieve this depth.
+A: The recommended depth for loft insulation is between 250mm and 270mm.
+You should ensure that you buy enough material to achieve this depth.

 If you already have insulation and you want to top it up, you’ll need to check the depth of the one you currently have and top it up accordingly.

-Q: How much different does loft insulation make?
+Q: How much difference does loft insulation make?

-A: Loft insulation makes a world of difference as it helps you retain heat in the house, which in turn, saves you a lot of money in energy bills.
+A: Loft insulation makes a world of difference.
+It helps you retain heat in the house, which means you don't have to keep the heating on as much - helping to reduce your energy bills.